centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-cadvisor-api.md

 ### Network flow

-The Poller should be able to reach the cAdvisor Host over TCP/8080 port.
+The Poller should be able to reach the cAdvisor Host over the TCP/8080 port.
 Note that the port may be different on your setup.

 ## Installation